aricneto/RISC-DCCCLXVII/README.md

 ## Compiling and running
 In the `config` folder there are three scripts that can be used to automatically compile the files:
 * `cfgpath.sh` will set the correct PATH for your directory.
+You should run `source cfgpath.sh` before running any other scripts so ModelSim will recognize your work folders .
 * `comp_hdl.sh` will compile only the files in the `hdl` folder.
 * `comp_bench.sh` will compile all testbench files.